Source Diff Processor¶

 - If the EmployeeID is already present in the existing file, Centerprise will compare the records against that ID and will perform UPDATE action in the fields where the information has updated.

 - If the EmployeeID is there in the existing file, but not present in the incoming file, it means that the particular record has been deleted.
 In this case, Centerprise will perform the DELETE action.

 In the Output Options section, you can either select the Single Output option or One Port for Each Action.

-Single Output option is selected if you wish to load your data into the destination without modifying it further on the basis of individual write actions.
-If you select Single Output, the database action such as INSERT, UPDATE, SKIP or ERROR will be chosen by the database write strategy’s logic rather than specified by the user.
-Using a single output is recommended when a database write strategy is applied.
+The Single Output option is selected if you wish to load your data into the destination without modifying it further on the basis of individual write actions.
+If you select Single Output, the database action such as INSERT, UPDATE, SKIP or ERROR will be chosen by the database write strategy’s logic rather than being specified by the user.
+Using a Single Output is recommended when a database write strategy is applied.

 One Port for Each Action:¶